-A patent attorney will do a thorough search the patent database.
+A patent attorney will do a thorough search of the patent database.

-The lawyers will assess inventiveness through comparisons with similar works
+The lawyers will assess inventiveness through comparisons with similar inventions.

-The attorney will then inform you whether or not you should make the application.
+The attorney will then inform you of whether or not you should make the application.

-A patent gives its owner the right to prevent others from making, using, importing or selling his/her invention without approval.
-Before such a right is granted, a rigorous check is done on whether the process or product is inventive; or novel hasn't been anticipated in any published document; and industrially applicable (possesses utility).
-It involves a search of the intellectual property regulator of India's database, to check whether there exists an object or invention that is the same as or similar to the applicant's invention.
+A patent grants the owner the right to restrict others from creating, using, importing, or selling his or her invention without permission.
+Before such a right is granted, a thorough examination is performed to see whether the procedure or product is original, novel (and has not previously been predicted in any published document), and industrially applicable (possesses utility).
+It involves searching the database of India's intellectual property authority to see if there is an object or invention that is the same as or comparable to the applicant's creation.

 Publication In A Recognised Journal

-Your Vakilsearch legal professional will take up your request and conduct a thorough search of the database.
-The time it takes to conduct this search would depend on the scope of the invention, the industries it is applicable to and the number of similar existing products/processes.
-Once the Patent Search confirms that your product or process is innovative, you can begin filing the application.
+Your Vakilsearch legal specialist will take your request and search the database thoroughly.
+The time required to do this search would be determined by the extent of the innovation, the industries to which it is applicable, and the number of similar current products/processes.
+Once the patent search reveals that your product or procedure is novel, we will commence the application filing process.